 touch file.txt touch file1.txt file2.txt file3.txt

-cat command is short for “concatenate” and has a variety of different functions.
+cat command is short for “concatenate” and has various functions.

 cat [OPTION] [FILENAME]...

-cat command can be used to view the contents of a file by using
+cat command to view the contents of a file by using

 cat followed by the filename.